jillwones/Golden-Square-Challenges/04_solo_project/README.md

 anyone will be able to see and use it.
 What are the security implications of that?
 How will you keep that information out of your repository?

-A: I plan on storing the private key in twilio.env and adding twilio.env to the .gitignore file - I should be able to access the key in the application files with something like private_key = ENV['TWILIO_KEY'] here is a good [article](https://medium.com/coffee-and-codes/the-simplest-and-powerful-ruby-gem-dotenv-74d64cbc5d5d) on the gem dotenv
+A: I plan on storing the private key in twilio.env and adding twilio.env to the .gitignore file - I should be able to access the key in the application files with something like private_key = ENV['TWILIO_KEY']
+Here is a good [article](https://medium.com/coffee-and-codes/the-simplest-and-powerful-ruby-gem-dotenv-74d64cbc5d5d) on the gem dotenv